farooqkz/farooqkz.github.io/content/other/me-in-bandar-abbas-programmers-meeting.md

 This is a photo of people in a meeting for programmers in my city, Bandar Abbas.
 One face belongs to me and the other to some dead man.
 Other faces belong to other alive people.

-_Don't confuse this meeting with some kind of hacker catch up.
-Some weren't programmers and others ordinary ones._
+Unfortunately, this meeting and the level of attendants were very frustrating for me...

 ![Bandar Abbas meeting of programmers](/photo-bandarabbas-programmers.jpg)